-Abstract.
 Before software can be designed we must have a reasonable grasp of the requirements that the software is supposed to fulfil.
 And before requirements can be prescribed we must have a reasonable grasp of the "underlying" application domain.
 Domain engineering now becomes a software engineering development phase in which a precise description, desirably formal, of the domain within which the target software is to be embedded.
 Requirements engineering then becomes a phase of software engineering in which one systematically derives requirements prescriptions from the domain description.
-(Software design is then the software engineering phase which (also) results in code.)
-We illustrate the first element, \mathcal{D} , of this triptych $(\mathcal{D}, \mathcal{R}, \mathcal{S})$ by an example, Sect.
+(Software design is then the software engineering phase which (also) results in We illustrate the first element, \mathcal{D} , of this code.) triptych $(\mathcal{D}, \mathcal{R}, \mathcal{S})$ by an example, Sect.
 2, in which we show a description of a pipeline domain where, for example, the operations of pumps and valves are safety critical.
 We then, Sects.
 3-5, summarise the methodological stages and steps of domain engineering.
-We finally weave considerations of system safety criticality into a section (Sect.
+We finally weave considerations of domain safety $criticality^1$ into a section (Sect.
 5) on domain facets.
-We believe this aspect of safety criticality is new: We here connect safety criticality to domain engineering.
+We believe this aspect of safety criticality is new: the connection of issues of safety criticality to domain engineering.
 The study presented here need be deepened.
-Similar connections need be made to requirements engineering such as it can be "derived" from domain engineering [8], and to the related software design.
+Similar connections need be made to requirements engineering such as it can be "derived" from domain engineering (Bjørner 2008), and to the related software design.
 That is, three distinct "layers" of safety engineering.